Teaching and Learning Resource Center

 A student-authored list of ten straightforward suggestions Ohio State instructors can follow to create a more student-friendly CarmenCanvas course experience.
 Learn more about Carmen Common Sense.

-CarmenBooks is a program integrated with CarmenCanvas that offers digital copies of selected textbooks for a fraction of the cost of a new, physical copy.
-Through a partnership with Unizin, the university negotiates for a better price on behalf of all students in the course.
+CarmenBooks is a program integrated with CarmenCanvas that offers digital copies of selected textbooks as well as access to publisher homework systems for a fraction of the retail cost.
 Learn more about CarmenBooks.

 CarmenCanvas is Ohio State’s learning management system (LMS), powered by Canvas.
 To assist in the creation of online courses, OTDI provides an online course template in Canvas Commons that instructors and instructional designers may customize to fit their instructional needs.
 Learn more about CarmenCanvas.